FAQ For Surrogates

 How does the matching process work?

 Once your application is accepted, we will submit your surrogate profile to potential intended parents.
 If the intended parents are interested in working with you.
-You will then review the intended parents profile, if there is mutual interest, we will introduce you to the intended parents.
-If the intended parents and surrogate agree to work together then the surrogacy process will begin.
+You will then be introduced to intended parents usually through a webcam call such as Skype to determine if there is mutual interest.
+If the intended parents and surrogate both agree to work together then the surrogacy process will begin.